Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-\textbf{The L-HIT problem.} Now, we solve $Z_1$, where each object is either a unit square or an $L$-shape object whose length and width of the outer side are~1.
-Such an object is the union of two rectangles of type $A$ and $B$, where the one of type $A$ has height~1 and width $\leq 1$, and the one of type $B$ has width~1 and height $\leq 1$ (see Figure \ref{fzz1}).
+However, as the values of the variables in $\overline{OPT}_1$ are fractional, it is not possible to generate a solution of $Z_0$ from $\overline{OPT}_1$.
+Observe the objects ${\cal O}_1 \cup {\cal O}_2$ considered in $Z_1$ are either a unit square, or a L-shaped object for which one of the length or the width is 1.
+Thus, our objective is to solve the \textsc{L-Hit} problem, stated below.

-While solving $Z_1$, for each constraint, any (or both) of these cases must happen: (a) the sum of variables whose corresponding points lie in a type $A$ rectangle is $\geq 0.5$, (b) the sum of variables whose corresponding points lie in a type $B$ rectangle is $\geq 0.5$.
-We accumulate all type $A$ (resp. $B$) rectangles for which condition (a) (resp. (b)) is satisfied in set $\mathcal A$ (resp. $\mathcal B$).
+\textbf{The L-HIT problem.} Here, given a set of L-shaped objects as defined above, and a set of points $Q$, we wish to choose a minimum-size set of points in $Q$ to hit all the L-shaped objects in ${\cal O}_1 \cup {\cal O}_2$.

-The ILP formulation $Z_2^{\mathcal A}$ of the hitting set problem for the rectangles in $\mathcal A$ can be done as follows.
-Consider the arrangement of the rectangles in $\mathcal A$.
-In each cell of the arrangement, we can choose a point to form a set of points $Q_{\mathcal A}$ considering all the cells in $\mathcal A$.
-Now,
+We can view an L-shaped object as the union of two rectangles of type $A$ and $B$, where each type $A$ rectangle has height 1 and width less than or {\em equal} to $1$ and each type $B$ rectangle has width 1 and height less than 1 (see Figure~\ref{fzz1}).
+(Thus, unit squares are considered to be type $A$ rectangles.)

-Similarly, we can have an ILP formulation $Z_2^{\mathcal B}$ for the hitting set problem of the rectangles in $\mathcal B$.
-The corresponding LP problems are
+While solving $\overline{Z}_1$, for each constraint (with respect to ${\cal O}_1$ and ${\cal O}_2$) any one or both of the following cases may happen: (a) the sum of variables whose corresponding points lie in a type $A$ rectangle is $\geq\frac{1}{2}$, and (b) the sum of variables whose corresponding points lie in a type B rectangle is $\geq\frac{1}{2}$.
+We accumulate all the rectangles in the set $\cal A$ (resp. $\cal B$) where condition (a) (resp. condition (b)) is satisfied.
+The objective is to choose a minimum number of points in $Q$ to hit all the rectangles in ${\cal A}$ and ${\cal B}$.
+We formulate two ILPs' $Z_{\mathcal A}$ and $Z_{\mathcal B}$ corresponding to two \textsc{Min-UHR-Hit-Set} problems with the set of rectangles $\cal A$ and $\cal B$ respectively, as stated below.